Penlee lifeboat disaster: FAA Sea King helicopter

 As the ship was close to shore, the Coastguard at Falmouth summoned a Royal Navy Sea King helicopter from 820 Naval Air Squadron (who were providing cover for 771 Naval Air Squadron), RNAS Culdrose.
 It used the call sign "Rescue 80" during the mission.
-The aircraft was flown by LCDR Russell Smith (who was on secondment from the United States Navy) assisted by Lt Steve Marlow, S/Lt Kenneth Doherty and Leading Aircrewman Martin Kennie of the Royal Navy.
-They were unable to winch anyone off the ship as the wind was too violent.
+The aircraft was flown by LCDR Russell Smith (who was on secondment from the United States Navy), assisted by Lt Steve Marlow, S/Lt Kenneth Doherty and Leading Aircrewman Martin Kennie of the Royal Navy.
+They were unable to winch anyone off the ship due to the violent winds.

 RNLB Solomon Browne

 The Coastguard had difficulties contacting the secretary of the nearest lifeboat station, Penlee Lifeboat Station at Mousehole on the west side of the bay.
-They eventually contacted Coxswain Trevelyan Richards and asked him to put the lifeboat on standby in case the helicopter rescue failed.
-He summoned the lifeboat's volunteer crew and picked seven men to accompany him in the lifeboat: Second Coxswain and Mechanic Stephen Madron, Assistant Mechanic Nigel Brockman, Emergency Mechanic John Blewett, and crewmembers Charlie Greenhaugh, Kevin Smith, Barrie Torrie and Gary Wallis.
-Richards refused to take Nigel's son Neil, as he would not take two members of the same family.
+They eventually contacted Coxswain Trevelyan Richards, and asked him to put the lifeboat on standby in case the helicopter rescue failed.
+He summoned the lifeboat's volunteer crew, and picked seven men to accompany him in the lifeboat: Second Coxswain and Mechanic Stephen Madron, Assistant Mechanic Nigel Brockman, Emergency Mechanic John Blewett, and crewmembers Charlie Greenhaugh, Kevin Smith, Barrie Torrie and Gary Wallis.
+Richards refused to take Nigel's son, Neil, as he would not take two members of the same family.

 The lifeboat was the RNLB Solomon Browne, a wooden 47 ft Watson-class boat built in 1960 and capable of 9 kn.
 The lifeboat was named after Quaker Solomon Browne of Landrake following a bequest presented by his daughters.
 It launched at 8:12 pm and headed out through the storm to the drifting Union Star.
 After it had made several attempts to get alongside, four people jumped across to the lifeboat.
 It reported: "we got four ... off ... male and female.
 There's two left on board."
 This was the last heard from either vessel.
 Ten minutes later, the lifeboat's lights disappeared.

 Lt Cdr Smith USN, the pilot of the rescue helicopter, later reported that:

 The greatest act of courage that I have ever seen, and am ever likely to see, was the penultimate courage and dedication shown by the Penlee [crew] when it manoeuvred back alongside the casualty in over 60 ft breakers and rescued four people shortly after the Penlee had been bashed on top of the casualty's hatch covers.
 They were truly the bravest eight men I've ever seen, who were also totally dedicated to upholding the highest standards of the RNLI.